-moD.AkATh_I (মোড়াকাঠি) names two villages which are mouzas (North (উত্তর) and South (দক্ষিণ)) in the Bamrail union of the Uzirpur (উজিরপুর) upazila (used to be thAnA; North Morakathi is near the border with Gaurnadi upazila) of the barisAla (বরিশাল) district of the barisAla (বরিশাল) division in present day bAGglAdesha (বাংলাদেশ) (Though there is a news report claiming it is in Babuganj (বাবুগঞ্জ).)
-It is close to the highway from barisAla sadar, and on the bank of a small stream.
-A freehand sketch map of the region (and a sattelite picture; the map disagrees in with the web, and is probably incorrect) is shown below (I am not sure where in this region our village actually is, possibly near 22° 53' N 90° 15' E, almost between Bamrail and Sholak as marked on the satellite picture; click the picture for a Google map view):
+moD.AkATh_I (মোড়াকাঠি) names two villages which are mouzas (North (উত্তর) and South (দক্ষিণ)) in the Bamrail union of the Uzirpur (উজিরপুর) upazila (used to be thAnA; North Morakathi is near the border with Gaurnadi upazila) of the barisAla (বরিশাল) district of the barisAla (বরিশাল) division in present day bAGglAdesha (বাংলাদেশ) It is close to the highway N8 Bhanga-Barisal (ভাঙ্গা বরিশাল) Highway from barisAla sadar, and on the bank of a small stream.
+A freehand sketch map of the region (and a satellite picture; the map is not very accurate) is shown below.
+Our village is on both sides of the road going from Bamrail to Sholak (close to Bamrail; 22° 53' 20" N 90° 15' 10"E) as shown in the satellite picture; click the picture for a Google map view

 Thanks to Norbert G. Mendes for providing the following information: To get to moD.AkAThI, get to petrApol in India and cross over to benApol in baaGglAdesha.
 A bus to barisAla is available: get off at shikArapura, and walk a couple of miles to get to the village.
 From Dhaka, the easiest way is to get to barisAla by air and take the bus, or take the bus to barisAla and get off at shikAra-pura, or take the launch to shikArapura.

 What information I had is the following: